 - Add a few slices of Feta cheese and a tablespoon of walnuts on the side.

-- Or make your own yogurt sauce by using freshly chopped garlic, full-fat greek yogurt, a drop of lemon juice and a pinch of salt.
+- Or make your own sauce by using freshly chopped garlic, full-fat greek yogurt, a drop of lemon juice and a pinch of salt.

 - Why not serve it with 1-2 slices of sourdough rye bread and you will really see what “de-li-cious” means!